canvas-ai/canvas-browser-extensions/README.md

 # Canvas Browser Extension v2.0

 A browser extension for seamlessly syncing browser tabs with Canvas server contexts.
+Extension allows you to connect several users / browsers / applications to a single shared context and working with tabs collaboratively.

 ## Features